tomcardew/project-atd/Assets/Resources/Prefabs/Resources/readme.md

 ### Trees

+It can be used to generate Wood.
 There three variants of this:

 #### Small Tree